a close look of baked mini quiche in a white ceramic baking dish

 3. In another bowl, mix grated cheese and nutritional yeast (if using) until evenly combined.

-4. Fold the cheese mixture into the egg and yoghurt blend.
+4. Fold the cheese mixture into the egg-and-yogurt blend.
 Stir gently until the batter is smooth and well mixed.

 5. Add the vegetables — diced pepper and massaged kale—and fold carefully to distribute evenly.